-Scouting is a worldwide educational movement for youth.
-Scouts is the biggest and most successful youth organisation in Australia and the world.
+Scouting is a worldwide educational movement of youth.
+Scouts is the largest youth organisation in Australia and the world.

 The Purpose of the Scout Movement is to contribute to the development of young people in achieving their full physical, intellectual, emotional, social and spiritual potentials as individuals, as responsible citizens and as members of their local, national and international communities.

 Learning by Doing - Scouts learn practical real world skills and use them in a variety of activities.

 Nature and the Outdoors - Scouts will get dirty, wet, cold and tired at times.
 These are opportunities for growth and Scouts will learn that they can prevail against such conditions.
 The outdoors are the perfect place to allow young people to overcome these challenges.

 Personal Progression - Through the award scheme, Scouts are recognised for their achievements and encouraged to participate in a range of activities that challenge them as individuals.